David Williams

 But his biggest poker accomplishment to date came at the 2006 WSOP, when he won his first gold bracelet and $163,000 in the $1,000 Seven-Card Stud, followed up with a $256,000 second-place finish in the No-Limit 2-7 Draw Lowball event.

-When not on the tournament trail, Williams can be found playing poker online - he is a spokesman for Bodog.com - or competing in side cash games.
+When not on the tournament trail, David Williams can be found playing poker online - he is a spokesman for Bodog.com - or competing in side cash games.
 He is featured in the poker video game "Stacked" alongside players Daniel Negreanu, Evelyn Ng and Erick Lindgren.

 Though he is quickly becoming one of the biggest names in poker, he can't entirely put his inner nerd to bed.
 Some day, he hopes to return to finish his economics degree and run his own business.
 But for now, he's sticking to the poker table, with his mom cheering him on from the sidelines.